This section is informative.

 This document provides technical guidelines on:

-This publication also includes an informative annex that provides recommendations for the inclusion of digital signature and key management keys on devices that host a derived PIV credential.
+This publication includes an informative appendix that provides recommendations for including digital signature and key management keys on devices that host a derived PIV credential.
+It also includes an annex with guidelines for the issuance and use of derived PIV credentials for facility access.

-This document is intended for stakeholders who will be responsible for procuring, designing, implementing, and managing deployments of derived PIV credentials for mobile devices and other endpoints.
+This document is intended for stakeholders who are responsible for procuring, designing, implementing, and managing deployments of derived PIV credentials for mobile devices and other endpoints.

 This standard uses the following typographical conventions in text: